livioribeiro/selva/docs/en/configuration.md

 ### Typed settings

-Configuration loaded from are all `dict`s.
-However, we can use `pydantic` and Selva dependency injection system to provide access to settings in a more typed manner:
+Configuration loaded from YAML files are all `dict`s.
+However, we can use `pydantic` and the dependency injection system to provide access to settings in a more typed
+manner:

 === "application.py"